 A wide range of research, including a YouGov survey and CIPD research, indicate that the majority of workers want to continue to work from home at least some of the time, presenting new opportunities for organisations to establish new ways of working.

-Technology is the key to ensuring employees can uninterruptedly switch from one work environment to another.
-If the past year has taught us something it’s impossible to work without an IT system.
+Technology is the key to ensuring employees can uninterruptedly switch from one work environment to another, so if the past year has taught us something it’s impossible to work without an IT system.

 Whether it’s swapping in-store sales for online orders, office landlines for cloud-based phone systems or boardroom meetings for Microsoft Teams meetings, we’ve all used technology to adapt to the physical separation we’ve encountered.